Chart Color Schemes

 The employment landscape in Pendle Hill - Girraween shows performance that lags behind national averages across key labour market indicators

-Pendle Hill - Girraween has a highly educated workforce with strong professional services representation.
-The unemployment rate was 4.3% in June 2025.
+Pendle Hill - Girraween has an educated workforce with strong professional services representation.
+Its unemployment rate was 4.3% in September 2025, with estimated employment growth of 2.5% over the past year.

 Frequently Asked Questions - Employment